Swansea and Port Talbot Docks History

 (today the Pump House Restaurant)

-The water stored under pressure in the accumulator was needed to cope with sudden demands for hydraulic power when a number of hydraulic appliances were being operated at the same time, and it also allowed time for the hydraulic pumps to run up to full speed in preparation for any further demand.
-The last cargo-handling appliance to use hydraulic pressure from the power station was a coal hoist used for bunkering the trawlers of Consolidated Fisheries’ deep-sea fishing fleet until, in 1957, the fleet was withdrawn from Swansea.
+The hydraulic accumulator was needed to cope with sudden demands and fluctuations in the ring-main system when a number of hydraulic appliances were being operated at the same time, and it also allowed time for the hydraulic pumps to run up to full speed in preparation for any further demand.
+The last cargo-handling appliance to use high-pressure water from the power station was a coal hoist used for bunkering Consolidated Fisheries’ fleet of deep-sea trawlers which was withdrawn from Swansea in 1957.

 Florence Musfrat in the South Dock in 1910.
 Note the new swing bridge installed in the 1890s.